gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/installation-guide-migration/README.md

 Gravitee 3.10.8, introduces an automated process to detect and fix those anomalies.

-This process will run on management API startup.
+This process will run on Management API startup.
 By default, it will run in _dry_ mode, to detect and list anomalies without fixing them in database.

 After you checked those anomalies have to be fixed, you can disable the _dry_ mode, and restart your API to update your database.

 #### My APIs are concerned ?

-On management API startup, you will see this trace in the console, or the dedicated `gravitee-upgraders.log` log file.
+On Management API startup, you will see this trace in the console, or the dedicated `gravitee-upgraders.log` log file.

 If no anomaly was detected :